Privacy Notice – Membership

-Under the Data Protection Act 1998 you have the following rights:
+Under the GDPR and the Data Protection Act 2018 you have the following rights:

 - to obtain access to, and copies of, the personal information that we hold about you;

-- to require that we cease processing your personal information if the processing is causing you damage or distress; and
+- to require that we stop processing your personal information when you tell us.

-- to require us to restrict or object to our data processing activities;
+- to require us to restrict processing in accordance with your instructions.

 Please note that these rights may be limited by data protection legislation, and we may be entitled to refuse requests where exemptions apply.